Congress Passes FY 2014 Omnibus Appropriations Bill

 Late yesterday, the Senate passed by a vote of 72 to 26 the FY 2014 omnibus appropriations bill, H.R.
 3547.
 The House approved the same bill the day before, 359 to 67.
 The President is expected to sign the bill soon.
 The omnibus, which includes all 12 appropriations bills, sets final FY 2014 appropriations levels and funds all federally funded agencies, including HUD and the Department of Agriculture (USDA), through the end of FY 2014 (September 30, 2014).

-The omnibus adheres to the $1.012 trillion discretionary spending limit agreed to in the Bipartisan Budget Act of 2013, the budget deal negotiated by House Budget Committee Chairman Paul Ryan (R-WI) and Senate Budget Committee Chair Patty Murray (D-WA).
+As described in NCSHA’s January 14 blog post, the omnibus adheres to the $1.012 trillion discretionary spending limit agreed to in the Bipartisan Budget Act of 2013, the budget deal negotiated by House Budget Committee Chairman Paul Ryan (R-WI) and Senate Budget Committee Chair Patty Murray (D-WA).
 NCSHA’s analysis of the funding levels and policy provisions for HUD programs and USDA rural housing programs included in the omnibus follows.

 The bill includes $32.8 billion for HUD.
 Compared to final FY 2013 funding levels, the bill includes a 5 percent increase for the HOME Investment Partnerships program (HOME), a 13 percent increase for project-based Section 8 contract renewals, a 6 percent increase for Section 8 Housing Choice Voucher (voucher) renewals, a 15 percent increase for voucher administrative fees, a 9 percent increase for homeless assistance grants, and an 8 percent increase for the Section 202 Housing for the Elderly program.